PhilippSpiess/DistRobotics/README.md

 # Dist Robotics

-Traditional methods to train robots require powerful infrastructure and extremely high similarity between the simulated and real environments, a digital twin, where a control model is learned and then transfered to the real robot.
+Traditional methods for training robots require powerful infrastructure and an extremely high similarity between simulated and real environments - often in the form of a digital twin - where a control model is learned in simulation and then transferred to the real robot.

-But creating a precise digital twin is both very difficult and time consuming.
+However, creating an accurate digital twin is both difficult and time-consuming.

-This project settles for a low level of digital resemblance but investigates technics like domain randomization to achieve the policy transfer.
-The goal here is also to evaluate the impact of fine-tuning (applying reinforcement learning in the real environment) and see how fast a robot adapts to the real world.
+The simulation used in this project trades accuracy for speed and flexibility.
+Instead of investing in a precise digital twin, we explore techniques like **domain randomization** to enable policy transfer.
+It also aims to evaluate the impact of **fine-tuning** (i.e., applying reinforcement learning in the real environment) and assess how quickly a robot can adapt to the real world.

-Another aspect of this project is to build intelligence through teaching (the robot will mimic individuals).
+Another key aspect of the project is building intelligence through teaching: the robot will learn by **mimicking human behavior**.

+#### Challenge
-<strong>Challenge:</strong> Building a humanoid robot from scratch for less than <strong>1000$</strong> within <strong>12 months</strong>.
-(Currently at month 7)
+Build a humanoid robot from scratch for under **$1000** within **12 months**.
+*(Currently at month 7.)*

+#### Success Criteria
-<strong>Success Criteria:</strong> The robot should autonomously pick up a light object, like an apple, from point A and deliver it to point B, with under 50 hours of finetuning.
+The robot should autonomously pick up a light object (e.g., an apple) from **point A** and deliver it to **point B** after no more than **50 hours of fine-tuning**.

+#### Files

-The robot parts to print are in freecad/ROBOT.FCStd and should be assembled with M3,M4 and M6 screws/bolts.
-All the electronics components to order are in parts.csv and the electronics schema is robot.kicad_sch.
+- Printable parts are located in `freecad/ROBOT.FCStd` and should be assembled using **M3, M4, and M6** screws/bolts.
+- All electronic components are listed in `parts.csv`.
+- The electronics schematic is in `robot.kicad_sch`.
-The code to teach the robot offline is in /src and the code to run on the real robot is in /pi.
+- Code for offline training is in `/src`, and code for running on the real robot is in `/pi`.

 More information at [www.distrobotics.com](https://www.distrobotics.com/)

+---

 ## Infra and Tools